-Water Avenue is, in fact, located on Water Ave, near Willamette River that runs through the center of Portland, Oregon.
-Their roastery cafe is...
+Water Avenue is, in fact, located on Water Avenue, near the Willamette River that runs through the center of Portland, Oregon.
+Its roastery cafe is a chic, modern affair set amongst the lofts and factory buildings of the city's historic industrial district.

-Water Avenue is, in fact, located on Water Ave, near Willamette River that runs through the center of Portland, Oregon.
-Their roastery cafe is a chic, modern affair set amongst the lofts and factory buildings of the city's historic industrial district.
-Their story begins in 2009 when, perhaps inspired by one of the snowiest winters on record, the three founders bought a vintage roaster from Switzerland and began their company.
-In 2010, less than a year after opening their first cafe, they were voted "Best Bean in Portland".
-In 2011, Seattle Weekly named them the "Best Espresso of 2011".
+Its story begins in 2009 when, perhaps inspired by one of the snowiest winters on record, the three founders bought a vintage roaster from Switzerland and began their company.
+In 2010, less than a year after opening their first cafe, Water Avenue was voted "Best Bean in Portland."
+In 2011, Seattle Weekly named them the "Best Espresso of 2011."
 How does a new shop gain such immediate success in such a tough market?
 For one, the trio of owners (father, son, and colleague) brought decades of industry and coffee experience, from coffee education to cafe management to barista-ing, from Oregon to Italy and in between.

-For another, Water Avenue has a unique local roasting style, their riff on "Scandinavian": typified by an extended roasting process at a lower temperature.
+For another, Water Avenue has a unique roasting style, their riff on "Scandinavian": typified by an extended roasting process at a lower temperature.
 They like to create blends, to give their customers a consistent go-to favorite, as well as experimenting with rotating single origins.
-In a coffee scene where light-roasted single origins are the "hot commodity", Water Avenue's toasty (and tasty!) blends set them apart.
+In a coffee scene where light-roasted single origins are the "hot commodity," Water Avenue's toasty (and tasty!) blends set it apart.